+Did you know that mosquitos kill more people than any other creature on Earth?
 It has been said that knowledge is power and in the case of mosquito-borne illnesses this information can save your life.
-What do Dengue, Chikungunya, and now Zika Viruses have in common?
-These are tropical mosquito born viruses, but it now appears the Zika Virus is spreading globally.
+What do Dengue, Chikungunya, West Nile, Equine Encephalitis and Zika Viruses have in common?
+These are tropical mosquito borne viruses.
+Since 2017 the Zika Virus has spread globally.
 The Zika virus is so named because it is believed to have originated in the Zika forest of Uganda in Africa and was first reported in the 1940's.
-There are currently one million cases worldwide with 29 confirmed cases in Florida and this count goes up daily.
-The most cases are in Miami-Dade (38%).
-In Northwest Florida, one case was reported in Santa Rosa County.
-It is important to note that none of these originated in the United States.
-Those who have this disease were infected in another country while traveling.
-One case in Texas was sexually transmitted to the spouse of a missionary upon his return.
 Once a person is infected they become a host for up to seven days and if a mosquito bites them, the mosquito can transmit the disease to another person.
+Mosquito-borne illnesses, including malaria, cause nearly 7 million cases and 1 million deaths each year.